nutanix-japan/ocp-hci/ocp_vms/ocp_vms.rst

 .. note::

-  Latest versions of Calm automatically assigns endpoint to Calm Actions if only one is present.
-It is important to confirm this in the lab.
+  Calm automatically assigns endpoint to Calm Actions as endpoint is created in your previous lab section :ref:`endpoint`.
+It is important to confirm end points for actions in the lab.

 #.
 In **Prism Central** > **Services** > **Calm**